adicomdotir/Just-Java/README.md

 # Just-Java
-This repository just for java training and code and etc
+This repository just for java & kotlin training and code and etc

 And codeabbey answers

-And all java project for training
+And all java & kotlin project for training